-An essential element of existential psychotherapy is that it emphasizes the relationship that is developed between the therapist and the client.
-This, at a practical level, means that I do not hold a stance distant and impersonal, on the contrary, I believe very much in human presence and our true encounter within the clear boundaries that define therapy.
+An essential element of existential psychotherapy is that it emphasises the relationship that is developed between therapist and client.
+This, at a practical level, means that I do not hold a distant and impersonal stance, on the contrary, I believe very much in human presence and our true encounter within the clear boundaries that define therapy.
 So while I always like to hold the best ethical and professional standards, my way of working is approachable and I encourage open dialogue and cooperation to achieve what feels important to you.
 I truly value the subjective experience of each person so together, we create a therapeutic space which you’ll find suitable to you.

-Each one of us have our own system of beliefs and values, our own philosophy and worldview which becomes apparent in the way we live daily.
+Each one of us have our own system of beliefs and values, our own philosophy and worldview which becomes apparent in the way we live day by day.
 This will come into light in our conversations and you will start to understand better the ways you’re operating in your life and your relationships with other people.

-I definitely believe that one of the most significant outcomes of a therapeutic process is for you to take ownership of your life and that you’re able to consciously choose what you want to change in your way of living and what you don’t.
+I definitely believe that one of the most significant outcomes of a therapeutic process is for you to take ownership of your life and that you’re able to consciously choose what you want to change in your way of living, as well as what you don’t.
 This of course is connected with a sense of responsibility which comes with every choice we make.
 Every time we choose to do something, we also leave something out.